26 Reasons I'm Grateful to be an Entrepreneur

 One thing is for sure — so many more people have discovered the joy and autonomy of working from home.

-But along with that comes needing new skills for how to structure your workday, not end up binging Netflix all the time, and not getting sucked into so many Zoom meetings that you don’t actually get your work done.
+But along with that comes needing new skills for how to structure your workday and practice intentional productivity without rigid routines - all while not binging Netflix too much and not getting sucked into so many Zoom meetings that you don’t actually get your work done.

 To me, fall is the start of family and friends season.
 It's the time of year you (hopefully) take a little more time to stop and be grateful for all you have, and let your loved ones know that you do, in fact, love them.
 Even if they bug the crap out of you.